 Unsolicited advice is the worst.
 Unless it’s done anonymously over the internet, w/ the best of intentions… and then maybe it’s okay.
-Maybe.
-This one is for the rookies.
+Or totally not.
+Anyway, this one is for the rookies.
 Up next is advice for those who are well on their way.
 Then we’ll finish this series with (unsolicited!) advice for the self appointed style experts.

 #1.
 Try a size down